ryasmi/rulr/src/valueRules/string/readme.md

 [Back to root readme.md](../../../readme.md)

-This function uses `rulr.isString` to check the input is a string as shown in the example below.
+This function uses the `rulr.isString` guard to check the input is a string as shown in the example below.
 It should only throw `rulr.InvalidStringError`.
 You might want to consider constraining strings somehow to avoid display and storage bugs.

 ```ts
 import * as rulr from 'rulr'